System Design Space

 Читать обзор

-• Google Cloud Storage: integration with BigQuery, ML services
+• Google Cloud Storage: tightly integrated with analytics and ML services across Google Cloud.

 Functional Requirements